emagiz/emdocs/howto/upgrade-eMagizMendixConnector.md

 ##  5. Possible errors

-There are several situations where you get errors/warnings in your project as a result of the installation/updating the EMagiz Mendix connector.
+There are several situations where you get errors/warnings in your project as a result of the installation/updating the eMagiz Mendix connector.

   - **Log errors/warnings**